Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Related Work

 \section{Related Work}

-Our study is closely related to previous NLP work on \textbf{polarization} \citep{An.2018, Demszky.2019, Shen.2019, Roy.2020, Tyagi.2020, Vorakitphan.2020, He.2021}, but we try to avoid the need for explicit information about ideologies (e.g., manual labels) by leveraging the network structure of online discussion forums.
-Besides being more readily applicable in practice, this means our method is not restricted to a small number of opposing ideologies and can handle multidimensional ideological spaces (with the limiting case of different ideologies on all nodes of the network), making it theoretically more sound \citep{Heckman.1997, Jackman.2001}.
-There is also a large body of work in the computational social sciences showing that the structure of various types of online social networks reflects political polarization \citep{Adamic.2005, Yardi.2010, Conover.2011, Guerra.2013, Himelboim.2013, Weber.2013, Bakshy.2015, Garcia.2015, Garimella.2017, Garimella.2018, Morales.2019}, which has been explained as a result of homophily, i.e., nodes close to each other in the social network are likely to share similar views \citep{McPherson.2001}.
-While these studies partition the network into a small number of ideological communities to make analysis feasible, our method does not require such a discretization step.
-More broadly, our study is related to NLP work on \textbf{ideological and political language} in general \citep{Lin.2008, Monroe.2008, Gerrish.2011, Sagi.2013, Sim.2013, Iyyer.2014, Mejova.2014, Volkova.2014, PreotiucPietro.2017, Kulkarni.2018}.
+Our study is closely related to previous NLP work on \textbf{polarization} \citep{An.2018, Demszky.2019, Shen.2019, Roy.2020, Tyagi.2020, Vorakitphan.2020}, but we try to avoid the need for explicit information about ideologies (e.g., manual labels) by leveraging the network structure of online discussion forums.
+Besides being more readily applicable in practice, this means our method is not restricted to a small number of opposing ideologies, making it theoretically more sound \citep{Jackman.2001}.
+There is also work in the computational social sciences showing that the structure of various types of online social networks reflects polarization \citep{Adamic.2005, Garcia.2015, Garimella.2018}, which has been explained as a result of homophily, i.e., nodes close to each other are likely to share similar views \citep{McPherson.2001}.
+While these studies partition the network into a small number of ideological communities, our method does not require a discretization step.
+More broadly, our study is related to NLP work on \textbf{ideology} in general \citep{Iyyer.2014, PreotiucPietro.2017, Kulkarni.2018}.

-Previous NLP work has shown that \textbf{agenda setting and framing} are two key mechanisms by which attention can be drawn to certain topics (agenda setting) or certain aspects of a topic (framing) during political communication \citep{Card.2015, Tsur.2015, Card.2016, Field.2018, Demszky.2019, Mendelsohn.2021}.
-Here, we use agenda setting and framing to characterize differences between online discussion groups.
-Regarding ideological framing, \textbf{moral foundations theory} \citep{Haidt.2007, Graham.2009} has been shown to provide a suitable theoretical basis for analyzing what aspects of an issue tend to be highlighted by different ideologies \citep{Fulgoni.2016, Garten.2016, Johnson.2018, Mokhberian.2020, He.2021}.
-We follow this approach but as opposed to previous studies operate with contextualized embeddings that we project into moral embedding subspaces.
+Research in the political sciences has discovered \textbf{salience and framing} as two key dimensions along which the discussion of issues can vary ideologically.
+Salience refers to the amount of importance attached to an issue by individuals \citep{Eulau.1955, Miller.2017}.
+Mass media can impact salience, an effect called agenda setting \citep{McCombs.1972}.
+Framing refers to the mechanism by which certain aspects of an issue are highlighted \citep{Entman.1993, Druckman.2001}.
+Crucially, framing is different from sentiment: it reflects what considerations are perceived as important, not what stance is taken regarding these considerations \citep{Nelson.1999}.
+Both salience (with a focus on agenda setting) and framing have been the subject of previous work in NLP \citep{Tsur.2015, Card.2016, Field.2018, Mendelsohn.2021}.
+Here, we use them to characterize differences between online groups.